alibaba/ChatLearn/docs/en/faq.md

     raise ValueError(
  ValueError: Default process group has not been initialized, please make sure to call init_process_group.
 ```
-This issue arises due to the lack of initialization of the default process group, which is a bug introduced in Megatron-LM version core_r0.8.0.
+This issue arises due to the lack of initialization of the default process group when converting checkpoints.
+This issue is introduced in Megatron-LM version core_r0.8.0.
 There are two possible solutions to address this problem:

 1. Consider commenting out the problematic line because it only affects the debug-level logging output.